duarteocarmo/interactive-dashboard-post/posts/part-1.md

 # Creating live dashboards from Jupyter Notebooks

-[TOC]

 ### Introduction
 I am pleased to have another guest post from [Duarte O.Carmo](https://duarteocarmo.com).
-He wrote a [series](https://pbpython.com/papermil-rclone-report-1.html) of [posts](https://pbpython.com/papermil-rclone-report-2.html) in July on reporting generation with Papermill that were very well received.
+He wrote  [series](https://pbpython.com/papermil-rclone-report-1.html) of [posts](https://pbpython.com/papermil-rclone-report-2.html) in July on report generation with Papermill that were very well received.
 In this article, he will explore how to use [voilà](https://github.com/voila-dashboards/voila) and [plotly express](https://plot.ly/python/plotly-express/) to convert a jupyter notebook into a standalone interactive web site.

-### About the author
+### About Duarte

 Hey everyone!
 My name is [Duarte O.Carmo](https://duarteocarmo.com) and I'm a Consultant working at [Jabra](https://jabra.com) that loves working with python and data.
-Make sure to visit my website if you want to find more about me :smile:
+Make sure to visit [my website](https://duarteocarmo.com/) if you want to find more about me :smile:

-For this article, I plan to cover:

-1. The overall goal of the project
-2. Getting the data: pushshift
-   1. Making the function to process the data
-3. The Analysis
-   1. Comment and Submission activity
-   2. Upvote tables
-   3. Sentiment timeline
-4. Using voila
-5. Deploying the solution

 ### 1. The Goal